All Episodes

 It's been horribly run.

-And a drive-by seized on it.
+And the drive-by seized on it.

-And a Democrats seized on it.
+And a Democrat seized on it.

 It was a big deal.

-The only problem with this is that if you read everything that General Sanchez said or listened to everything he said, he really criticized the drive-by media, and they conveniently forgot to report that.
+The only problem with this is that if you read everything that General Sanchez said or listened to everything he said, he really criticized the drive-by media.

-We have three sound bites.
+We have three soundbites.

 Here's the first one.

-For some it seems that as long as you get a front page story, there is little or no regard for the collateral damage that will be caused.
+For some, it seems that as long as you get a front-page story, there is little or no regard for the collateral damage that will be caused.

-Personal reputation sometimes have no value.
+Personal reputations sometimes have no value.

 They report with total impunity and are rarely held accountable for unethical conduct.